veniamin-ilmer/minesweeper/README.md

 * Clicking a blank space recusively opens up the sides and corners.
 * Detects if you won or lost the game, lets you restart the game.
 * Right clicking a cell flags a bomb.
 There is a bomb counter.
+* Middle click / double click reveals neighboring cells.

 Missing Features:

-* No double clicking detection, so you can't reveal neighboring cells this way.
 * No clock